tsmp-falcon-platform/ci-bundle-utils/docs/5min_challenge_auditing.md

 ## Prerequisites

-- One or more target URL's (controller or operations center)
+- **TARGET URL:** One or more target URL's (controller or operations center)
+- **PLUGINS:** The following plugins are installed:
+  - On both: `cloudbees-casc-client`
+  - On operations center: `cloudbees-casc-items-server`
+  - On controller: `cloudbees-casc-items-controller`
-- A valid username and corresponding API token, referenced below as:
+- **CREDENTIALS:** A valid username and corresponding API token, referenced below as:
   - `BUNDLEUTILS_USERNAME`
   - `BUNDLEUTILS_PASSWORD`